david-google/hbbtv-ta-analysis/README.md

 Results exported to TA-OUTPUT-20221103-191311.csv
 ```
 The **hbbtv_ta_analysis.py** can be configured to look for the presence and completeness of various sections within the video file.
-The scripts are currently configured with the optimal settings determined by the DTG Targeted Ads Substitution working group to maximise the reach of receievers which would pass the test at an 'acceptible user experience' (defined by the group to be losing not more than 1 second of content at the start or end of the ad break).
+The scripts are currently configured with the optimal settings determined by the DTG Targeted Ads Substitution working group to maximise the reach of receivers which would pass the test at an 'acceptable user experience' (defined by the group to be losing not more than 1 second of content at the start or end of the ad break).
 ```
 # test config: one set for each section, sections in order frames may appear
 set1 = {